Raw text from my interview with Don Worth, the creator of Beneath Apple Manor.

 This is the raw text from an interview I did back in 2014 with Don Worth, creator of what was (probably) the first «roguelike»-game, Beneath Apple Manor.
 I decided to publish it all here so that it can be of use to researchers, historians and others interested in the history of computer games.

 Unfortunately I don’t have access to my original correspondence, so this is a bit random and most of the time my questions are missing.
+The photos and scans were all supplied by Don Worth.

 At the time I was a systems programmer (software engineer/systems administrator in modern terminology) for UCLA on its big IBM mainframe.
 I had written some games on the mainframe that were written in IBM 360 assembler language.
 Most notably a multi-player space game that involved exploration of a random map of stars.
 Players could only see spaces where their ships were, so it was partial information – meaning things could change in various parts of the map but you only saw the areas you occupied.
 Beneath Apple Manor built on this concept for a single-player game by randomly generating the dungeon levels and only allowing you to see the area next to your character.
 Monsters could be moving all over the place outside your immediate vicinity and you wouldn’t know it.